Alex Rybakov

 Alex Rybakov (born January 27, 1997) is an American tennis player.
-Rybakov has a career-high ATP singles ranking of No. 261 achieved on 13 October 2025.
-He also has a career-high ATP doubles ranking of No. 285 achieved on 19 February 2024.
+Rybakov has a career-high ATP singles ranking of No. 261 achieved on October 13, 2025 and a career-high ATP doubles ranking of No. 285 achieved on February 19, 2024.

 He played college tennis at Texas Christian University.

 Career

 Rybakov made his ATP main draw debut at the 2023 Dallas Open after qualifying for the singles main draw.

 He also entered the 2024 U.S. Men's Clay Court Championships qualifying draw in Houston as an alternate.